 Factitious Disorder Imposed on Another (FDIA)

-FDIA most often occurs with mothers — although it can occur with fathers — who intentionally harm or describe non-existent symptoms in their children to get the attention given to the family of someone who is sick.
-A person with FDIA uses the many hospitalizations as a way to earn praise from others for their devotion to the child's care, often using the sick child as a means for developing a relationship with the doctor or other health care provider.
-The adult with FDIA often will not leave the bedside and will discuss in medical detail symptoms and care provided as evidence that he or she is a good caretaker.
-If the symptoms go away in the hospital, they are likely to return when the caretaker with FDIA is alone with the child or elderly parent.
+FDIA is most often see in mothers — although it can also happen with fathers — who intentionally harm or describe non-existent symptoms in their children to get the attention given to the family of someone who is sick.
+A person with FDIA uses the many hospitalizations as a way to earn praise from others for their devotion to the child's care, often using the sick child as a means for developing a relationship with the doctor or other healthcare provider.

-How common is factitious disorder imposed on another?
+How common is factitious disorder imposed on another (FDIA)?